THautamaki/GHSCM_results/Readme.md

 from the R script `Analysis_of_CEU_dataset.R`.
 Then, MATLAB methods can be run from the script `Run_CEU_dataset_MATLAB_methods.m` using MATLAB’s `Run all sections` shortcut.
 Finally, the remaining lines from the R script can be executed.
-It performs the GHS GEM method, calculates the numbers used in the article, and plots the estimated networks.
+It performs the GHS CM method, calculates the numbers used in the article, and plots the estimated networks.

 ### The DLBC dataset